lcomplete/huntly/README.en.md

 ## Usage

 ### Running the server side

-You can use docker or java to run the server.
+You can run the server using one of the following methods.

+#### Using the Server Installation Package

+Download the installation package for your corresponding operating system from [Releases](https://github.com/lcomplete/huntly/releases), and run it after installation.

 #### Run with docker